PINPOINTED STATISTICAL ACCURACY

 In 1985, Dean Patino, the Founder of Baseball Classics went to work in his Southern California apartment.
 He created a game centered around these non-negotiable principles which the baseball board game market didn’t offer.
-A task tall like the towering Reggie Jackson’s light tower roof-shot.
+A task tall like the towering Reggie Jackson’s 1971 All-Star Game light tower roof-shot at Tiger Stadium.

 When we say “pinpoint statistical accuracy”, we mean it!

 No other sports fans love player and teams stats more than Major League Baseball fans.
 It was imperative to ‘hit it out of the park’ when designing a baseball board game where MLB players perform as they did that actual season.

 To do that, we began by selecting all the statistical categories needed for hitters and pitchers to mirror MLB players.
 We analyzed batting, pitching, bunting, stealing, base running, and — last but not least — fielding.